 Meditation reflection also helps us recall the short- and long-term goals we’ve set for ourselves.
 We all have a role to play in shaping our destiny.
 Taking some time to sit and think about the future helps us make appropriate decisions that are compatible with our purpose.
 Self-reflection isn’t a difficult undertaking: all that’s required is developing a mindful brain and the ability to “sit quietly in a room alone.”

 Note that mindful reflection or reflective meditation is not the same thing as mindfulness meditation.
 When we reflect, we are deliberately setting aside some time to think about our past actions, current priorities and future goals.
 If we want to accomplish this reflection with purpose and clarity, the mental quietude acquired thanks to our regular mindfulness practice is invaluable.
 Mindfulness teaches us that the thoughts, emotions and sensations that arise in the mindstream come and go, and we are under no obligation to react to them.
 This partnership of non-judgmental personal self awareness and the ability to maintain focus gives us the space for such potentially beneficial reflections.

 Reflective meditation is a beneficial exercise that helps meditators ascertain their strengths and priorities with lucidity and precision.
-If you’d like some help putting meditation into practice, check out the Mindworks: Guided Meditation App.
-It contains an assortment of helpful Guided Meditations and Mind Talks that will get you started and keep you going.
+If you’d like some help putting meditation into practice, check out Mindworks Meditation Courses.
+They contain an assortment of helpful Guided Meditations and Mind Talks that will get you started and keep you going.